 Futuristic Qualities: Architecture

 In a place known for taking fingerprints for school attendance, it’s no wonder its buildings deliver the skyline of an urban future.
-With more skyscrapers than any other city in the world, Hong Kong is the poster child for the most futuristic cities in the world.
+With more skyscrapers than any other city in the world, Hong Kong is the poster child for the most futuristic cities in the world (also home of the futuristic toto toilets).

 Singapore, Its Own Country, Capital and City-state